 When you get home, grab something with your current pet’s scent on it.
 You can use a blanket or a toy.
 Then, take that when you go to get your new pet, and they can sniff it on the way home.

-Give Them Private Spots
+Give Your Cat & Golden Retriever Private Spots

 Before you have both animals at home, prepare a private space for each of them.
 You can block off entire rooms for each animal, or you can use a corner for each.
 Both of your pets should have a space they can get to that the other can’t where they can feel safe.